 Step 2: Set Up Your Firm Branding

-Before you start working with real clients, head to Settings (the gear icon in the bottom of the left sidebar).
+Before you start working with real clients, head to Settings.
+Click your profile icon in the top-right corner to open the user menu, then select Advisor Settings.
 From there you can:

 Add your firm name and advisor name